Skip to main content

 Your first real milestone is the attestation de droits, not the physical card.
 It is available immediately in digital format and is used to prove your affiliation to Assurance Maladie.
 Treat it as your coverage activation proof while you wait for the carte Vitale, and keep a saved copy ready to share when needed.

 Use a routine, not guesswork.
 First: recheck Démarches and the estimated delay indicator in your account.
-Second: if there is still no movement after [Add current follow-up interval after verification], send a secure message or call with a tight evidence pack.
+Second: verify the current follow-up interval in your account or with CPAM before using it; if there is still no movement after that verified interval, send a secure message or call with a tight evidence pack.

 If you cannot access compte ameli, call 3646 (from France) or +33 184 90 36 46 (from abroad).
 If the issue is handling quality rather than normal delay, you can file a complaint by mail with "Réclamation" in the subject line, then use the mediator route if needed; formal decisions by your caisse can also be contested.